-The Gospel Choir leads the congregation in music on the fourth Sundays and for special services as requested.
+The Gospel Choir leads the congregation in music on the fourth Sunday and for special services as requested.
 Rehearsals are held on Wednesday before the fourth Sunday.
 Membership is open.

-The Evangelism Ministry leads the congregation in a program of introducing the unchurched to salvation in Jesus Christ to include evangelistic outreach, membership assimilation and annual revival.
+The Evangelism Ministry leads the congregation in a program of introducing the unchurched to salvation in Jesus Christ including evangelistic outreach, membership assimilation, and annual revival.
 The ministry promises and covenant as faithful disciples, and in obedience to the Great Commission on Evangelism (Matthew 28:19-20)